Skip to Content

 Wisdom

-The divine strength or ability to apply the truths of scripture in a practical way, producing the fruitful outcome and character of Jesus Christ.
+The divine strength or ability to apply the specific pieces of information and the truths of scripture in a practical way, producing the fruitful outcome and character of Jesus Christ.

 • Focus on the unseen consequences as they determine the next steps to take